megabytesme/MineLights/README.md

   - **Status Effects**: Your lighting will react when you are on fire, poisoned, or withering.
   - **Block Effects**: Standing in lava, fire, or portals will trigger unique lighting themes.
 - **In-Game Status Bars**: Use your keyboard's function keys as real-time status bars for health, hunger, and experience, alongside tracking other players or waypoints!
+- **Compass**: A compass on your numpad (Extended keyboards only) will appear, if you have either a compass or recovery compass in your inventory!
+Alternatively it can always be displayed via a toggle in settings.
 - **Highly Configurable**: An in-game configuration screen (via Mod Menu) lets you enable/disable every feature, integration, and even individual devices.

 ## Supported RGB Software